Configuring a MySQL Datasource in Apache Tomcat

 url– Connection URL to be passed to your JDBC driver.
 (For backwards compatibility, the property

-driverNameis also recognised.)
+driverNameis also recognized.)

 user– Database username to be passed to your JDBC driver.